The Importance of Family: A Fire That Fuels the Filipino Workforce

 It may not sound like it is much but understanding the importance of family to your Filipino staff can play a crucial role in forging strong and long-lasting relationships with them.

-Taking a risk for family
+Taking a Risk for Family

 If you are in a western country, chances are you are living your own independent life away from your family at age 18.
 But at 21, Rajean Castro left her hometown and travelled 250 miles to the Philippines capital of Manila, not for independence but to search for a job to help their family.